 All you need to do in the field is overexpose the scene by about one stop.
 This takes that neutral grey to the more natural white colour of snow.
 Just make sure to use the histogram and ensure you aren’t blowing out the highlights.

-2. Experiment with Depth of Field and Shutter Speed
+Experiment with Depth of Field and Shutter Speed in the Snow

 This largely applies to when the snow is still falling, and it can make a huge difference to the final image.
 Changing your depth of field or shutter speed using the Exposure Triangle completely changes the way the falling snow appears in the final image.